crissoto02/Laser-Sensor-LR-TB5000/README.md

-# LR-TB5000 Laser Sensor Basic Test Report
+# LR-TB5000 Laser Sensor Basic Test

 ## Test Objective:
 Verify basic detection and output behavior of the Keyence LR-TB5000 laser sensor by connecting it to a 24 VDC power supply and observing its outputs with an oscilloscope.